aholkner/bacon/doc/graphics.rst

 map as shown in the example above.
 Note that the naming convention of shader uniforms is important: uniforms with names that begin with
 ``g_`` share their value across all shaders (for example, ``g_Projection`` and ``g_Texture0`` above).
 Other uniforms have values that must be set per-shader.

-.. autofunction:: set_shader

-.. autoclass:: Shader
-    :members:

-.. autoclass:: ShaderUniform
-    :members:

-.. autoclass:: ShaderUniformType
-    :members:
-    :undoc-members:

 Blend modes
 ===========

 The current blend state dictates how new elements are composited into the frame buffer.
-The default blend mode is suitable for compositing images and glyphs with premultiplied alpha; changing the blend mode can be use for special effects.
+The default blend mode is suitable for compositing images and glyphs with premultiplied alpha; changing the blend mode with :func:`set_blending` can be used for special effects.
 In the following example, the same text is rendered over itself in different colors with an additive blend; where the colors intersect, the color adds to white:

 .. literalinclude:: ../examples/blending.py
     :emphasize-lines: 8

-.. autofunction:: set_blending

-.. autoclass:: BlendFlags
-    :members:
-    :undoc-members: